area2020/area2020.github.io/index.md

 <br><br>
 <b>At least one of the authors of an accepted paper should attend the workshop to present their work. </b>
 <br><br>
-The proceedings of the workshop will be published with EPTCS (<a href="http://www.eptcs.org/">http://www.eptcs.org/</a>).
+The proceedings of the workshop have been published with EPTCS (<a href="http://www.eptcs.org/">http://www.eptcs.org/</a>).
 Formatting guidelines should follow EPTCS style: <a href="http://style.eptcs.org/">http://style.eptcs.org/</a>
 <br><br>
-Submission link: <a href="https://easychair.org/my/conference?conf=area2020#">https://easychair.org/my/conference?conf=area2020#</a>
-<br><br>
-We will evaluate applying for a special issue on a Journal (to be selected) where revised selected and extended papers will be published.
+We are organising a special issue based on the topics of the Workshop for the Journal of Sensor and Actuator Networks.
+More information can be found <a href="https://www.mdpi.com/journal/jsan/special_issues/REA" target="_blank">here</a>.
 </p>

 <!---